ashutoshbw/tocbase-plugin-auto-id/README.md

 import autoID from "tocbase-plugin-auto-id";
 ```

-You can also use use common js syntax:
+You can also use common js syntax:
 ```js
 const autoID = require("tocbase-plugin-auto-id");
 ```